 Overall fiscal balance in percent of GDP

-The overall fiscal balance in percent of GDP widened to -27.5% in 2020 from -6.6% in 2019, driven by the sharp reduction in revenue during the year.
+The overall fiscal balance in percent of GDP widened to -27.7% in 2020 from -6.7% in 2019, driven by the sharp reduction in revenue during the year due to the impact of COVID-19 pandemic.
 However, the overall fiscal balance is projected to improve to -18.5% of GDP in 2021, reflecting the projected recovery of revenue for the year.

-Annual broad money (M2) growth stood at 21% at the end of July 2021, unchanged from 21% registered during June 2021.
-This was primarily driven by an increase in quasi money, owing to a substantial increase in transferable deposits denominated in foreign currency and time deposits denominated in local currency, followed by an increase in savings deposits denominated in local currency.
-However, a decline was observed in both time and savings deposits denominated in foreign currency.
-Meanwhile, narrow money also observed a notable increase, owing to a substantial increase in transferable deposits.
+Annual broad money (M2) growth accelerated to 26% at the end of August 2021, after registering a growth of 21% in July 2021.
+This was primarily driven by an increase in quasi money, owing to a substantial increase in foreign currency denominated transferable deposits and national currency denominated other deposits.
+Similarly, narrow money observed a notable growth owing to an increase in transferable deposits.

 Credit to private sector

-The annual growth of credit to the private sector by the commercial banks remained unchanged at 9% at the end of July 2021.
-Meanwhile, the monthly growth in credit to the private sector increased marginally to 1.2% at the end of July 2021.
-Similar to the previous month, growth rates were observed for most major sectors, namely tourism, construction, transport and communication and real estate, except for commerce.
-Likewise, credit extended as personal loans observed a significant increase over the period.
+Credit to the private sector by the commercial banks increased by 8% in annual terms at the end of August 2021, down from 9% in July 2021.
+Similar to the previous months, annual credit growth was observed for most of the major sectors including tourism, construction, and real estate sectors.
+Likewise, credit extended as personal loans and credit to transport and communication sector also recorded a significant increase over the period.

 Overnight deposit facility (average)